 Send us 3 photos of your work.
 And please send us an optional photo of yourself for online promotion if selected.

 Q: Are new makers considered for the fair?
 A: Yes!
 We really believe in giving space to new vendors and first time vendors.
-It's part of our commitment and politics to deprofessionalize maker fair spaces and to include folks at varying levels of skills, resources, experience, etc. And we recognize that it takes money to make money so that's why we keep the vending fee sliding scale and low to ensure as many folks who have an interested in vending feel welcome and encouraged to apply, regardless of ability to pay the tabling fee.
+It's part of our commitment and politics to deprofessionalize maker fair spaces in the name of greater access and to include folks at varying levels of skills, resources, experience, etc. And we recognize that it takes money to make money so that's why we keep the vending fee sliding scale and low to ensure as many folks who have an interested in vending feel welcome and encouraged to apply, regardless of ability to pay the tabling fee.

 Q: How are vendors chosen?
 Queer Craft is a curated market/fair and our selection process takes into consideration a number of factors including; lived experience, quality and diversity of work, variety of work and price points, amplifying new/lesser known makers.
-Oppressive or appropriate work or offerings is not welcome at Queer Craft.
+Oppressive or appropriate work or offerings are not welcome at Queer Craft.
 We gather multiple times as an organizing group to talk through each applicant and we consider all of the above along with space needs, table spaces available, and how many other people are offering similar things.
-We have a high volume of applicants and limited tabling spots so we say no to many people.
+We have a high volume of applicants and limited tabling spots so we say no to more people than we are able to say yet to.
 A no is not reflective of how quality or great we think your offerings are.
-We do waitlist a handful of people in the event that people who apply and selected choose not to vend after all or need to withdraw at the last minute.
+We do waitlist a handful of people in the event that people who apply and are selected choose not to vend after all or need to withdraw at the last minute.

 Q: Are youth able to apply?
 A: Yes, we love supporting youth vendors and have made it a commitment to have youth vendors every year of the fair!